spaansba/ForesightJS/docs/docs/Behind the Scenes.md

 ForesightJS employs a singleton pattern, ensuring only one instance of `ForesightManager` exists.
 This central instance manages all prediction logic, registered elements, and global settings.
 Elements are stored in a `Map`, where the key is the registered element itself.
 Calling `ForesightManager.instance.register()` multiple times with the same element overwrites the existing entry rather than creating a duplicate.

-To keep the DOM clean and optimize for performance,
+Since the DOM and registered elements might change position, and we want to keep the DOM clean, we require the [`element.getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) for each element on each update.
+However, calling this function can trigger [reflows](https://developer.mozilla.org/en-US/docs/Glossary/Reflow), which we want to avoid.
+To obtain this rect and manage registered element state, we use observers instead.

-### General Observers
+### Observer Architecture

-ForesightJS utilizes browser-native Observers to monitor element positions and their presence in the DOM:
+ForesightJS utilizes both browser-native observers and a third-party observer library to monitor element positions and DOM changes:

-- **`MutationObserver`:** This observer detects when registered HTML elements are removed from the DOM, leading to their automatic unregistration.
-Not needed but helpful for if the user forgets to unregister their element on removal.
+- **`MutationObserver`:** This browser-native observer detects when registered elements are removed from the DOM, leading to their automatic unregistration.
+This provides a safety net if developers forget to manually unregister elements on removal.

-* **[`PositionObserver`](https://github.com/Shopify/position-observer/):** This observer, Created by [Shopify](https://github.com/Shopify), is used to asynchronously observe changes in the position of a registered element.
+- **[`PositionObserver`](https://github.com/Shopify/position-observer/):** Created by [Shopify](https://github.com/Shopify), this library uses browser-native observers under the hood to asynchronously monitor changes in the position of registered elements without polling.
 Its callback provides a list of all detected changes, allowing us to consolidate multiple observer patterns.
 By implementing the `PositionObserver`, we avoid the need for:

-        - The window resize event
+        - Window resize events
-        - The window scroll event
+        - Window scroll events
-        - The ResizeObserver
+        - ResizeObserver
-        - The IntersectionObserver
+        - IntersectionObserver

+With the observer foundation in place, we can now examine how ForesightJS implements its three core prediction mechanisms, starting with mouse trajectory prediction.

 ## Mouse Prediction

+Mouse prediction analyzes cursor movement patterns to anticipate where users intend to click.
+By tracking mouse velocity and trajectory, ForesightJS can predict when a user's cursor path will intersect with registered elements.

 ### Event Handlers

-For accurate mouse predictions, ForesightJS captures mouse movements next to the previously mentioned layout changes:

-- **`mousemove`:** The library records the mouse's `clientX` and `clientY` coordinates on each `mousemove` event.
-ForesightJS maintains a history of these positions, the size of which is limited by the `positionHistorySize` setting.
+- **`mousemove`:** Records the mouse's `clientX` and `clientY` coordinates on each `mousemove` event.
+ForesightJS maintains a history of these positions, with the history size limited by the `positionHistorySize` setting.

 ### Mouse Position Prediction Mechanism